teasin951/Secure_Entry_server/python/tests/README.md

 The functionality of the server and readers is tested.

-Run with by using `pytest` in the python directory.
+Run by using `pytest` in the python directory.

 The tests expect you to have: